PaperPrototype/themachinery-books/README.md

 # The Machinery book

 This repository contains the source of "The Machinery" book and some other books.
-This project is a work in progress!.
+This project is a work in progress!

+## How to contribute?

+If you want to contribute to this project please read the [CONTRIBUTING.md](CONTRIBUTING.md) first!

 ## Requirements